vogtb/spreadsheet/DOCS.md

 ### ISERROR

 ```
   Tests if the cells contain general error values.
-ISERROR recognizes the #NA error value.
+ISERROR recognizes the #N/A error value.
 If an error occurs, the function returns a logical or numerical value.
 @param value - is any value where a test is performed to determine whether it is an error value.
 @returns {boolean}
 @constructor